adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 seo-title: "Why startup founders should read Good to Great | Andrew Paradi"
 ---

 **I read [Good to Great](/blog/leisure-reading-part-3/) last semester and it's now the #1 book I'd recommend to startup founders and leaders.
-[The Hard Thing About Hard Things](/blog/leisure-reading-part-1/#hardthing) is still a very close #2, but this post examines the newest title champion.**
+[The Hard Thing About Hard Things](/blog/leisure-reading-part-1/#hardthing) is still a very close #2, but this post examines the newest title champion of my bookshelf.**

 Too many founders stop (or never start) investing in their own personal growth.
 Yet they are surprised when their own ideas stagnate or their team continues to fall into the same patterns of failure.